Wytamma/snk-workflow-package-example/README.md

 ## About

 This is an example package showing how to use [snk](https://snk.wytamma.com/) to build self contained tools Snakemake pipeline tools.
-See [Pipeline Packages](https://snk.wytamma.com/pipeline_packages/) docs for more details.
+See [Workflow Packages](https://snk.wytamma.com/workflow_packages/) docs for more details.

 ## License